 In addition, content from the Intranet Landing Page Business Requirements Specification Document as well as the Migration document are to be considered in the development of the new Intranet Sites

-Business units who’s content has not been provided will be accommodated for by means of configuring Templates which will act as placeholders onto which content may be populated at a later stage when it is available.
+Business units who’s content has not been provided will be accommodated for; by means of configuring Templates which will act as placeholders onto which content may be populated at a later stage when it is available.

 Development will be done in eSoftwares environment and will be deployed to ACSA’s QA environment.
-The source code will then be provided to the ACSA technical team
+The source code will then be provided to the ACSA technical team.

 2.1.2 Out of Scope Functionality